chenhaocs/MCAE/README.md

 - **Large-Scale Sparse Mask Annotations:**
   It also includes **50,771 image-label pairs with sparse mask annotations**, each of the same size and resolution, totaling approximately **10.27 billion labeled pixels**.

+- **Large Dataset Scale**: The combined dataset size of Dense and sparse mask annotations is about 8 times that of GID and FBP.

 - **High Representativeness and Diversity:**
   Collected using the MCAE framework, the dataset encompasses a broad range of urban scenes across **five major Chinese cities — Beijing, Tianjin, Shanghai, Chengdu, and Guangzhou** — ensuring strong **geographical diversity and representativeness** of complex urban environments.